Tirthan Valley

 Banjar village walk

-Curated walk through the valley's main village — the old wooden Pahari architecture, the Saturday market.
+Curated walk through the valley's main village, the old wooden Pahari architecture, the Saturday market.

-How to Reach
+How to reach Tirthan Valley

-ACCESS PROTOCOLChauffeured 5-6 hrs from Manali (the most common route), 8-9 hrs from Shimla, 5 hrs from Kullu town.
+Chauffeured 5-6 hrs from Manali (the most common route), 8-9 hrs from Shimla, 5 hrs from Kullu town.

 Bhuntar/Kullu (KUU), 50 km, with hill-capable chauffeured leg into the valley.